Edderic/edderic.github.io/_posts/2015-07-26-personal-solutions-to-david-barbers-bayesian-reasoning-and-machine-learning.markdown

 p(label=false|terrorist=false) = 0.95
 $$

-We can infer, based on the previous equation, that 5% of terrorists get misclassified (false negative):
+We can infer, based on the previous equation, that 5% of good citizens get misclassified as terrorists (false positive):

 $$
-p(label=false|terrorist=true) = 0.05
+p(label=true|terrorist=false) = 0.05
 $$

 Assuming that the informant is correct: